Sydney: First inhabitants of the region

+Note: The names and territory boundaries do not always correspond with those used by contemporary Aboriginal groups of the greater Sydney area.

 The first meeting between Aboriginals and British explorers occurred on 29 April 1770 when Lieutenant James Cook landed at Botany Bay (Kamay) and encountered the Gweagal clan.
 Two Gweagal men opposed the landing party and one was shot and wounded.
 Cook and his crew stayed at Botany Bay for a week, collecting water, timber, fodder and botanical specimens and exploring the surrounding area.
 Cook sought to establish relations with the Aboriginal population without success.